jcmturner/authenvoy/README.md

 * ``stdout`` - all log lines will be sent to stdout.
 * ``stderr`` - all log lines will be sent to stderr.
 * ``null`` - all log lines will be discarded.

+The log files generated are:
+* ``event.log`` - this tracks the authentication requests and steps to process it.
+* ``access.log`` - this provides HTTP style access logging in a structured JSON format.
+* ``authenvoy.log`` - this provides logging of any errors or information from the authenvoy process.

 ### Building
 ```